alinix1/primary-care-shortage-analysis/README.md

 Dashboard layout was planned in [Figma](https://www.figma.com/design/W51QZYKUW8KN1E2wpoLOE4/Primary-Care-Shortage-Dashboard?node-id=0-1&t=LQVn5JJzD6nr7jeb-1) before development and built using Plotly Dash with a custom dark theme color palette.

-> **Note:** Approximately 187 counties are absent from the CDC PLACES 2025 source data and are therefore excluded from all analyses.
-An additional 220 counties are excluded from the priority ranking model due to suppressed hospitalization, PCP, or uninsured data.
+> **Note:** The CDC PLACES 2025 source data covers 3,144 US counties and county-equivalents.
+An additional 230 counties are excluded from the priority ranking model due to suppressed hospitalization, PCP, or uninsured data.

 ## Key Insights